Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Great thoughts speak only to the thoughtful mind, but great actions speak to all mankind.&quot;</em> <br>
+<em>&quot;If you want others to be happy, practice compassion.
+If you want to be happy, practice compassion.&quot;</em> <br>
-— Theodore Roosevelt
+— Dalai Lama

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>